Neiman Marcus: "His and Hers" and "Fantasy" gifts

 In 1969, customers could buy a $10,600 kitchen computer to help with recipes.

-Since 1939, Neiman Marcus has issued an annual Christmas catalog, which gets much free publicity from the national media for a tradition of unusual and extravagant gifts not sold in its stores.
-Some have included the "his and hers" themed items, trips and cars (see below).
+Neiman Marcus began publishing an annual Christmas catalog in 1939, evolving from a promotional Christmas card first sent in 1915.
+In 1960, the company introduced its first "His and Hers" gifts, a pair of Beechcraft airplanes.
+A notable inclusion in the 1969 catalog was the Honeywell H316 "Kitchen Computer", priced at $10,600, which was marketed as a tool for recipe management and financial record-keeping.

 In 1952, Stanley Marcus introduced a new tradition of having extravagant and unusual gifts in each year's Christmas catalog, The Christmas Book.
 The idea was sparked when journalist Edward R. Murrow contacted Marcus to ask if the store would be offering anything unusual that might interest his radio listeners.
 Marcus invented on the spot an offering of a live Black Angus bull accompanied by a sterling silver barbecue cart, and the catalog was subsequently altered to include this item, priced at $1,925.
 At one point, the Neiman Marcus Christmas catalog carried the distinction of being the item most stolen from recipients' mailboxes, prompting a Chicago postmaster to suggest the company switch to enclosing the catalogs in plain brown wrappers.

 Neiman's fantasy gifts in the Christmas Book have included a $20 million submarine, mummy cases that contained an actual mummy, seats from Ebbets Field, and a $1.5 million Cobalt Valkyrie-X plane; the most expensive item was a Boeing Business Jet for over $35 million.